Volare-Solutions/unnamed_insurance/README.md

 ## Project Overview

 This project is a static website that allows users to request pricing information for health insurance plans.
 It includes a form for users to submit their details, which is then handled by a serverless function hosted on Vercel.
-The data is stored in a PostgreSQL database.

 ## Features